Our Layla vs. WinkBed mattress comparison for 2023 looks at two very different beds that have the same goal in mind; a better night’s rest.

 If you share a bed, you may find sleep being interrupted in the night as you get pushed to the edge.
 Strong edges can make all of the difference at keeping you sleeping soundly and safely in these situations.

-While Layla pulls ahead in motion transfer, the 4 inches of foam reinforcing the edges of WinkBed help this brand come out on top.
-This perimeter foam is designed to keep sleepers secure up to the very edge of the bed.
+While Layla pulls ahead in motion transfer, the sturdy edge-to-edge coil design of WinkBed helps this brand come out on top.

 Layla vs. WinkBed Compared Side-by-Side